SPARLING: Learning Latent Representations with Extremely Sparse Activations: Experiments

-\textbf{Architecture and training.} Our neural architecture is adapted from that of \cite{deng2016you}.
-For \digitcircle{}, we make $\hat g$ have a $17\times17$ overall window, by layering four residual units (\cite{he2016identity}), each containing two $3\times3$ convolutional layers.
+\textbf{Architecture and training.} Our neural architecture is adapted from that of \citet{deng2016you}.
+For \digitcircle{}, we make $\hat g$ have a $17\times17$ overall window, by layering four residual units \citep{he2016identity}, each containing two $3\times3$ convolutional layers.
 We then map to a 10-channel bottleneck where our Spatial Sparsity layer is placed.
-(We choose 10 channels to match the 10 digits.)
-Our $\hat h$ architecture is a max pooling, followed by a similar architecture to Deng.
-We keep the LSTM row-encoder, but replace the attention decoder with a column-based positional encoding followed by a Transformer (\cite{attentionisallyouneed}) whose encoder and decoder have 8 heads and 6 layers.
+Our $\hat h$ architecture is a max pooling, followed by a similar architecture to \citet{deng2016you}.
+We keep the LSTM row-encoder, but replace the attention decoder with a column-based positional encoding followed by a Transformer \citep{attentionisallyouneed} whose encoder and decoder have 8 heads and 6 layers.
 Throughout, except in the bottleneck layer, we use a width of 512 for all units.
-For \latexocr{} we use the same architecture but with 32 motifs (to account for the additional characters) and a $65 \times 65$ overall window (to account for the larger characters)\footnote{In practice we find that using $33 \times 33$ does not substantially change the results}.
-For \audiomnist{} we use a modification of this architecture designed for 1-dimensional data, processing the audio via a spectrogram with a sample rate of 8000 and 64 channels, and treating the signal as a 1-dimensional signal from there.
-We use a 33-wide 1D convolutional filter for the motifs and remove the LSTM from the post-sparse model, making it entirely a transformer.
-For comparisons to baselines and ablations we keep the model architecture fixed and only modify the Sparse layer.

-We generate training datasets randomly, with seeds 1 through 9 for the 9 different training runs of each model, and seeds -1 and -2 being reserved for validation and testing.
-For efficiency, \latexocr{} is limited to $10^7$ training samples, after which it repeats.
-We use a batch size of 10 samples and a learning rate of $10^{-5}$.
+For \latexocr{} we use the same architecture but with 32 motifs (to account for the additional characters) and a $65 \times 65$ overall window (to account for the larger characters, though we find $33\times33$ does not change the results substantially).
+For \audiomnist{} we process the audio via a spectrogram with a sample rate of 8000 and 64 channels, use a 33-wide 1D resnet stack for $\hat g$ and a transformer for $\hat h$.
+We generate training, validation, and test sets randomly.
+For efficiency, \latexocr{} is looped on $10^7$ training samples, the rest are infinite.
+We use a batch size of 10 and a learning rate of $10^{-5}$.
 Our validation and test sets both contain $10^4$ examples.
+Details on computational usage are in Appendix~\ref{appendix:time-use}.